-One wise data in different const Organise data in different ways.
+Year 4 Basic Computer Skills Use an appropriate tool to share my work online.
+Use search tools to find and use an appropriate website.
+Understands whether images found online can be used in their own work. use technology safely, respectfully and responsibly; recognise acceptable/unacceptable behaviour; identify a range of ways to report concerns about content and contact.
+Teal 4 Research and the Internet Databases & Spreadsheets Programming E-Safety Knows how their online activity affects the digital footprint of themselves and others.
+Programme a sphero, decomposing complex problems into simple steps.
+Create and format spreadsheets Validate research from websites Develop word processing skills End Points Year 4: Knows what information about themselves is ok to share online and understands why passwords need to be secure.
+Knows how their online activity affects the digital footprint of themselves and others Uses an efficient procedure to simplify a program.
+Understands the need to keep testing out programs whilst putting them together.
+Organise data in different ways.
 Choose the best, most efficient way to present data to others.
 Use photos, video and sound to create an atmosphere when presenting to different audiences.
 Use a keyboard confidently and make use of a spellchecker to write and review work.
-Identifies key words to use when searching and create a hyperlink to a resource Year 5 Basic Computer Skills real 5 • Knows how their online activity affects the digital footprint of Research and the Internet themselves and others.
-Digital Media & Animation Develop knowledge of browsers and copyright of images Programming Select use and combine different programmes and software to create a E-Safety media presentation.
+Identifies key words to use when searching and create a hyperlink to a resource Year 5 Basic Computer Skills Research and the Internet Digital Media & Animation Programming E-Safety Knows how their online activity affects the digital footprint of themselves and others.
+Develop knowledge of browsers and copyright of images Select use and combine different programmes and software to create a media presentation.
 Can programme a Sphero to follow multi-step instructions.
 End Points Year 5: Knows what Cyberbullying is and what they can do to stop it.
 Understands what the important parts of an online news article are.
 Refine a procedure using repeat commands to improve a program.
 Use 'if' and 'then' commands to select an action.
 Use logical reasoning to detect and debug Use a spreadsheet and database to collect and record data Present data in an appropriate way.
-Select use and combine different programmes and software to create a media presentation Select an appropriate online or offline tool to create and share ideas.
+Select use and combine different programmes and software to create a media presentation

+Select an appropriate online or offline tool to create and share ideas.
 Use different online communication tools for different purposes.
 Use a search engine to find appropriate information and check its reliability.
-Year 6 Basic Computer Skills Present work to a high standard using a selected programme Research and the Internet Knows how their online activity affects the digital footprint of Spreadsheets themselves and others.
-Presentation To use the internet safely to research a variety of topics E-Safety Use basic formula in spreadsheets , Ose basic formula in spreadsheets End Points Year 6: Knows how to communicate safely on the internet Understands the pros and cons of social media.
+Year 6 Basic Computer Skills Research and the Internet Spreadsheets Presentation E-Safety Present work to a high standard using a selected programme Knows how their online activity affects the digital footprint of themselves and others.
+To use the internet safely to research a variety of topics Use basic formula in spreadsheets End Points Year 6: Knows how to communicate safely on the internet Understands the pros and cons of social media.
 Explain and program each of the steps in their algorithm.
 Recognise when I need to use a variable to achieve a required output.
-Check data collected or provided for accuracy and plausibility. check data concerted of provided for accuracy and plausionity.
+Check data collected or provided for accuracy and plausibility.
 Present data collected in an appropriate way.
-Combine a range of media, recognising the contribution of each to achieve a I particular outcome.
-I Be digitally discerning when evaluating the effectiveness of their own work and I the work of others.
-I Select an appropriate tool to communicate and collaborate online.
+Combine a range of media, recognising the contribution of each to achieve a particular outcome.
+Be digitally discerning when evaluating the effectiveness of their own work and the work of others.
+Select an appropriate tool to communicate and collaborate online.
 Check the reliability of a website.
-I Understands copyright and acknowledges the sources of information they use I from online.
-I I
+Understands copyright and acknowledges the sources of information they use from online.